Food

 Guide to the Page

-If where our food comes from suddenly mattered, would Southern California be prepared with a reliable, safe, and abundant food supply?
+If the global food supply chain were suddenly compromised, would Southern California be able to access a reliable, safe, and abundant food supply?
 How much food do the seven Southern California counties produce?
-How self-reliant is our region?
 What can each Southern California county do to increase food security and access while building resilience for the whole region?

 - Southern California Farmland Dashboard